Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Thanks to the ball system, the V11 steers decently for its size.

-But I must caution you that pushing on carpets in the “Boost” mode can be challenging because of the high airflow.
+However, I must caution you that pushing on carpets in “Boost” mode can be challenging due to the high airflow.

 This is a common occurrence for vacuums with strong suction.